yinwang0/pysonar2/README.md

 (Notice 11/06/2013: Significant change has been merged into the master branch.
 PySonar2 now no longer relies on Jython's parser, but uses CPython to dump out ASTs as JSON.
 It also becomes a Maven project, so the build process and command lines are all very different now (but more convenient).
-New bugs are stil being fixed, and code is much cleaner than before.
+New bugs are still being fixed, and code is much cleaner than before.
 If you see any problems, please file an issue.)